For many parents, one pathway to helping their children succeed is through education; however, the price of college has seen consistent upward ticks.

 student loan repayment.

-If you've decided that a 529 plan is a good fit for you and your family, your next question may be, "Where can I open a 529 account, and what's the process?"
-Here's four things you should know.
+If you've decided that a 529 plan is a good fit for you and your family, your next question may be where and how you can open a 529 account.
+Here are four steps to help guide you:

 1. You can invest in any state's 529 plan, but you may want to start exploring your state's offering—you may get particular tax advantages or residency benefits.